 Admin Portal

-| Function | Description |
+| function | Explanation |

 |---|---|

-| Notification Management | Through the user portal, you can register posts to announce to the organization’s users and manage posting periods, etc. If there is urgent information related to system usage, you can post the content on the login screen so that even users who are not logged in can see it. |
+| Notification Management | You can register posts to announce to the organization’s users through the user portal and manage the posting period and other settings.
+If there is urgent information related to system usage, you can post the content on the login screen so that even users who are not logged in can view it. |

-| Application Integration Management | Connects the organization’s internal business systems or cloud environment business systems.
-You can configure authentication integration using standard protocols such as SAML, OIDC, or use the SCIM protocol to import information such as accounts and groups into SingleID or export them through SingleID. |
+| Application Integration Management | It connects the organization’s internal business systems or cloud-based business systems.
+You can configure it to use standard protocols such as SAML or OIDC for authentication integration, or use the SCIM protocol to import information such as accounts and groups into SingleID or export them via SingleID. |

-| Identity Provider Integration Management | If an integrated authentication environment is already set up within the organization, you can register the system as an Identity Provider so that you can use applications linked by SingleID without re-authenticating through SingleID.
-Authentication integration with all Identity Providers that use standard authentication protocols such as SAML and OIDC is possible. |
+| Identity Provider Integration Management | If an integrated authentication environment is already established within the organization, you can register that system as an Identity Provider so that applications linked by SingleID can be used without re-authenticating through SingleID.
+Authentication integration with any Identity Providers that use standard protocols such as SAML and OIDC is possible. |

 | Authenticator Management | You can add and manage Authenticators to configure user identity verification or multi-factor authentication.
-If you add a desktop Authenticator such as PC SSO Agent, you can use multi-browser SSO. |
+Adding a desktop Authenticator such as PC SSO Agent enables multi-browser SSO. |

-| MFA Service Provider Integration Management | If you want to increase the security level when accessing business systems while using an already configured in‑organization authentication system, you can link the business system with an MFA Consumer Provider to add only the multi‑factor authentication function to the system.
-By linking the system with an MFA Consumer Provider, you can configure the authentication environment to perform second‑factor authentication using the Authenticators added to SingleID. |
+| MFA Service Provider Integration Management | If you want to enhance security when accessing business systems while using an already configured in‑organization authentication system, you can connect the business system to an MFA Consumer Provider and add only the multi‑factor authentication function to the system.
+By linking the system to an MFA Consumer Provider, you can configure the authentication environment to perform second‑factor authentication using the Authenticators added to SingleID. |

-| User Management | You can view and edit all users registered in the organization, and you can delete users or directly register new users.
-You can also change a user’s group membership or assign permissions so that the user can use the application. |
+| User Management | You can view and edit all users registered in the organization, delete users, or directly register new users.
+You can also change a user’s group membership or assign permissions so the user can use the application. |

 | Group Management | You can view and edit all groups registered in the organization, delete groups, or register new groups.
-You can also change the group’s membership rules or assign permissions so that group members can use the application. |
+You can also modify a group’s membership rules or assign permissions so that group members can use the application. |

-| Login Policy Management | You can set detailed policies on which authentication methods users can use when logging in with SingleID, and, if necessary, create and manage condition-specific authentication policies for users authenticating in specific environments. |
+| Login Policy Management | You can set detailed policies specifying which authentication methods can be used when a user logs in with SingleID, and, if needed, create and manage condition-based authentication policies for users authenticating in specific environments. |

-| Authentication Policy Management | According to the organization’s security policy, detailed authentication settings can be configured by dividing them into the following four categories: Session Policy, Authenticator Policy, MFA Service Provider Policy, Password Policy |
+| Authentication Policy Management | According to the organization’s security policy, detailed authentication settings can be configured in the following four categories: Session policy, Authenticator policy, MFA Service Provider policy, Password policy. |

-| Abnormal behavior detection policy management | SingleID collects and analyzes user behavior information before and after authentication in real time to determine whether there is abnormal authentication behavior, and provides a function that immediately notifies the user of risk when identified as belonging to an abnormal authentication category.
+| Anomaly Detection Policy Management | SingleID collects and analyzes user behavior data before and after authentication in real time to determine whether abnormal authentication activity is occurring, and provides a function that immediately notifies the user of risk when identified as belonging to an abnormal authentication category.
 Tenant administrators can manage detailed settings of policies for abnormal behavior detection and decide whether each policy is enabled. |

-| Terms and Conditions Management | Using the provided templates, register privacy policies, terms of use, and conditions tailored to the organization’s needs, then notify users and obtain their consent. |
+| Terms and Conditions Management | Use the provided templates to register privacy policies, terms of service, usage conditions, and similar documents that fit the organization’s needs, then notify users and obtain their consent. |

-| SMS Settings | SingleID issues OTP via SMS for identity verification and authentication.
-In SMS Settings, you can configure and set the SMS sent by SingleID. |
+| SMS Settings | SingleID issues an OTP via SMS for identity verification and authentication.
+In the SMS settings, you can configure and set the SMS messages sent by SingleID. |

-- Register additional administrator (User registration)
+- Register additional administrator (User Registration)

 - User synchronization through application integration (Application Registration)

-- Management of synchronized users (User)
+- Management of synchronized users (사용자)

-- Group composition (Group)
+- Group configuration (그룹)

-- Business application integration (Application registration)
+- Business application integration (애플리케이션 등록)

-- SMS Settings (SMS Service Settings
+- SMS Settings (SMS Service Settings)

-- Authentication policy configuration (Authentication Policy)
+- Authentication policy configuration (인증 정책)

-| Support | Recommended |
+| Category | Support | Recommendation |

-Windows : Windows Desktop 10 and 11 (x86 and x64 CPU Only)
+| PC | Windows : Windows Desktop 10 and 11 (x86 and x64 CPU Only)

 | Windows : Windows Desktop 10 and 11 (x86 and x64 CPU Only)